jaycordaro/i2s-toneplayer/README.md

 # i2s-toneplayer
 Send 16-bit wide I2S audio out over SDO from a LUT.
 Synthesizable SystemVerilog I2S target (slave), interfaces with an I2S controller and provides SDO to controller.
-Controller sources WS and SCK.

 Uses a 32 entry 16-bit wide ROM look up table (LUT).
 Programmed in this iteration to output a 1kHz tone when WS is high with a 16kHz SCK.

+Controller sources WS and SCK.
+A system clock is required, the output data is synchronized with SCK.

 Interface Ports
 -------------